 Another key consideration is the timeline of the potential harm.
 Information that could be used against the country quickly and effectively poses a much greater risk than data that would take time to analyze and act upon.
 This sense of urgency directly influences the classification level.
 The goal is to accurately predict the potential fallout from a leak and apply safeguards that are strong enough to prevent it.

-Meeting Authority Requirements
+Meeting Official Classification Requirements

 Not just anyone can decide to classify a document.
 The authority to do so is strictly limited to a small number of high-level officials.
 This power is typically held by the President, the Vice President, and the heads of certain government agencies and departments.
 These individuals are entrusted with the responsibility of making informed judgments based on the potential impact of a document's release.